 SCREEN: Negative sample amplification plot.

-Next, analyze the dissociation curve results of the test samples alongside the control samples [1].
-A positive sample will have a melting temperature between 77 and 80 C [2] and overlap with the positive control [3].
+Next, analyze the lyssavirus dissociation curve results of the test samples alongside the control samples [1].
+A lyssavirus positive sample will have a melting temperature between 77 and 80 C [2] and overlap with the positive control [3].

 SCREEN: Dissociation curves of test and control samples.